 - Some may be required to maintain near complete confidentiality; talking to them is sometimes called a "privileged communication."
 These people would include any Professional or Pastoral Counselors, as described below. - Some employees are required to report all the details of an incident (including the identities of both the victim and alleged perpetrator) to the Title IX Coordinator.
-A report to these employees (called "responsible - victim and alleged perpetrator) to the Title IX Coordinator.
-A report to these employees (called "responsible employees") constitutes a report to the School - and generally obligates the School to investigate the incident and take appropriate steps to address the situation.
+A report to these employees (called "responsible employees") constitutes a report to the School and generally obligates the School to investigate the incident and take appropriate steps to address the situation.
 These employees include the Campus Director and the Regional Vice President of Operations.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs and activities in federally funded schools at all levels.
 The Title IX Coordinator's purpose is to ensure that an institution maintains an environment for students that is free from unlawful sex discrimination in all aspects of the educational experience, including academics and extracurricular activities.
-The Title IX Coordinator for all ZEG institutions is Dr. Robert Boggs or Tinamarie Aguilar, send your concerns to TitleIXquestions@zenith.org.
-You may also call the Title IX Coordinators directly at 714-825-7385 or 714-825-7249.
+The Title IX Coordinator for all ZEG institutions is Dr. Robert Boggs, send your concerns to TitlelXquestions@zenith.org.
+You may also call the Title IX Coordinator directly at 714-825-7385.